CCF-CCC/2023/_pages/problems.md

 ### Reference Design

 The reference design is from the Vitis Vision L2 AIE Library.
-The filter2D source code file can be found on the [Vitis Vision Library Github]().
+The filter2D source code developed by AIE intrinsic can be found on the [Vitis Vision Library Github](https://github.com/Xilinx/Vitis_Libraries/blob/main/vision/L1/include/aie/imgproc/xf_filter2d_aie.hpp).